Tatara88/Minecraft/Klaxon/Readme.md

 A klaxon can be heard ingame only if it has been downloaded because of one of those two events.
 It means that a player won't hear its own klaxon if it has not been uploaded and downloaded before.
 It can be used as a way to detect if the P2P is working or not.

-Once a klaxon has been downloaded, it is saved in the `.minecraft/config/klaxons` folder client-side and in `yourserver/config/klaxons` folder server-side.
+Once a klaxon has been downloaded, it is saved in the `.minecraft/config/klaxons` folder client-side and in the `yourserver/config/klaxons` folder server-side.
+You can easily check if the P2P is working by looking at these folders.

 ## How to craft it

 ![Crafting](/resources/crafting.png "Crafting")

+> The klaxon is a little bag filled with air that make an annoying noise when pressed

+It can be crafted by putting one stick at each side of the grid and one leather at the center.

+## How to install it - Client

+1. Make sure to have [Forge](http://www.minecraftforge.net/wiki/Installation/Universal) installed.
+2. Installs the P2P and AutoP2P mods.
+3. Downloads the latests `Klaxon-x.x.x-x.x.x.zip` and put it into `.minecraft/mods`.
+4. It's done.

+## How to install it - Server

+1. Make sure to have [Forge](http://www.minecraftforge.net/wiki/Installation/Universal) installed.
+2. Installs the P2P and AutoP2P mods.
+3. Downloads the latests `Klaxon-x.x.x-x.x.x.zip` and put it into `yourserverfolder/mods`.
+4. It's done.